kmlawson/china-revolutions-mo3337/seminars.md

 **Overview:**

-* Map quiz
+* Task: Map quiz
+* Intro to Chinese pronunciation
-* Assign presentation weeks
+* Assign presentation weeks and text guides
-* Briefly exchange ideas for possible topics for long essay
+* Discuss: Briefly exchange ideas for possible topics for long essay
 * Examples of prospectus for short essay, using conference abstracts as model
-* Discussion to focus on Harrison and the experience of change.
+* Discuss: focus on Harrison and the experience of change.

 **Questions for discussion:**

 1. What factors leading to Qing decline suggest they might pose challenges for 20th century regimes as well?
 2. What changes in the later Qing dynasty that were likely to be most felt from the perspective of individuals outside of the larger cities?

+**Long Essay Ideas:**

+* The 19th century or late Qing period is a critical period to examine the broader structural changes to Chinese society.
+Exploring some aspect of these changes in a place or a particular moment and its longer legacy and consequences could be interesting.
+* Sources from this period include a large number of primary sources in English from travellers to China, missionaries, and those with economic ties.
+These sources have their limitations but they may also yield interesting new perspectives.

 **Films of Interest:**